-- SMSFs are not permitted to borrow money, with the exceptions of borrowings: 314. - to pay a benefit, pension or superannuation contribution surcharge liability (no longer (a) levied), for a maximum of 90 days for up to 10% of the value of the SMSF's assets; - to cover settlement on a security transaction for a maximum period of 7 days, for up to (b) 10% of the value of the SMSF's assets provided that, at the time the relevant investment decision was made, it was likely that the borrowing would not be needed; or - that are part of a limited recourse borrowing arrangement.
-154 (c) - Ordinarily, the auditor reviews the bank statements to ascertain whether any non-compliant 315. borrowings were made during the period, whether by way of an overdraft or a loan account. - 316.
-Margin lending, in general, involves a borrowing arrangement where a loan is taken out using the listed securities purchased as security for that loan.
-Margin loan facilities breach the SISA and SISR by virtue of the fact that the borrowing is not an approved exception to the borrowing prohibition and SMSFs are not permitted to give a charge over some or all of the fund assets as required by a margin lending arrangement.
-If the SMSF is involved in trading of securities or derivatives, the auditor examines related documentation for indications of the existence of margin lending arrangements, such as interest payments on broker's statements, margin call payments or significant listed securities purchases without corresponding payments. - 317.
-The auditor reviews any investments in derivatives, including options, futures, or swaps, to ascertain that the investments are in accordance with the investment strategy, any current legislative requirement and that the investment is not putting the assets of the SMSF at risk.
-Derivatives, due to their inherent nature, may be high risk and involve borrowings that may have recourse to the SMSF.
-Where the auditor is unsure of the legality of the investment, the
+- SMSFs are not permitted to borrow money, 183 with the exceptions 184 of borrowings: 364. - (a) to pay a benefit, pension or superannuation contribution surcharge liability (no longer levied), for a maximum of 90 days for up to 10 per cent of the value of the SMSF's assets; - to cover settlement on a security transaction for a maximum period of seven days, for (b) up to 10 per cent of the value of the SMSF's assets provided that, at the time the relevant investment decision was made, it was likely that the borrowing would not be needed; or - that are part of a complying limited recourse borrowing arrangement.
+185 (c) - 365.
+Ordinarily, the auditor reviews the bank statements to ascertain whether any non-compliant borrowings were made during the period, whether by way of an overdraft or a loan account.

 See section 65 of the SISA.
-Also refer to SMSFR 2008/1 Giving financial assistance using the resources of a SMSF to a member or money" for the purposes of section 67 of the SISA.
-See sections 67 and 67(A) of the SISA.
-See ATO Ruling SMSFR 2012/1 Self-Managed Superannuation Funds: limited recourse borrowing arrangements - application of key concepts (SMSFR 2012/1).
+Also refer to ATO Ruling SMSFR 2008/1 Giving financial assistance using the resources of a SMSF to a member or relative of a member that is prohibited for the purposes of subsection 65(1)(b) of the SISA.

-Determining whether benefits have been accessed prior to meeting a condition of release is a question of fact and any penalty is at the
+Determining whether benefits have been accessed prior to meeting a condition of release is a question of fact and any penalty is at the discretion of the ATO.

-See section 67(1) of the SISA.
-Also refer to SMSFR 2009/2 The meaning of "borrow money" or "maintain an existing borrowing of
+See subsection 67(1) of the SISA.
+Also refer to ATO Ruling SMSFR 2009/2 The meaning of "borrow money" or "maintain an existing borrowing of money" for the purposes of section 67 of the SISA.